Room & Board | Simple Living Stipend | Medical Insurance | Transportation | Advice on Navigating Student Loans

-The Lasallian Volunteers staff accompanies each individual LV during their year or two of service by coordinating a network of support.
+The Lasallian Volunteers staff accompanies each individual LV during their service time by coordinating a network of support.

 Site and Community Visits

 - During the fall and spring, a staff member will visit each community and ministry to provide pastoral support.